samplegithubj/samplegithubj/README.md

 ---

-## ✨ Fun / Random Quote
+## ✨ Engineering Philosophy

-> “Security is not a product, but a process.” – Bruce Schneier
+> *“The only way to go fast is to go well.”* – Robert C. Martin (Uncle Bob)

-> *“Stay curious, keep learning, and protect what matters.”*
+*“Stay curious, write clean code, and build systems that last.”*

 ---